climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 datalogger=datalogger
 ```
 ## Activity 1: Build your Project @showdialog
-Welcome to the Glacier Tracking with Satellites! <br> We are going to do this in three parts!
+Welcome to Glacier Tracking with Satellites! <br> We are going to do this in three parts!
 1. Build your project
-2. Code your Project
+2. Code your project
 3. Use your project to learn how it works

 ## Build Step 1 @showdialog